 - Our last hunting season is during the general Montana hunting season.

 We offer combination hunts in which you can target mule deer, whitetail, and bear as well.
 Some of our hunters have snagged a wolf tag too!
 Many of our elk hunters bring both their rifle and bow.
 Multi weapon hunts are popular with elk hunters that like to maximize their opportunity.

 We like to get deep into the back country and utilize spike camps.
 This can get us in closer proximity to the elk for opening day.
 This spike camp strategy has produced many harvested elk in seasons past, but does lack the comforts of traditional hunting camps.

 Not sure you can handle the physical rigor of our Montana wilderness elk hunting?
 You might consider a later season guided elk hunt, when mother nature brings the elk out of the high country and into proximity of our base camp.
 The hours in the saddle and elevation gained in hiking is lessened, and the base camp has a few more modern amenities than our upper camp and spike camps.
 These are good first time elk hunts for youth elk hunters.
 An extra bonus is that our base camp is in the heart of whitetail deer territory for hunters looking to combination hunt.

 Archery hunting elk, requiring close proximity to the animal, is, by its very nature, quite different from hunting these animals using a rifle.
-Archery hunts necessitate minimizing over exposure of hunting areas as well as using outstanding calling abilities and guides who know the difference between techniques utilized for archery versus rifle hunts.
+Successful archery hunts require excellent calling abilities and guides who know the difference between techniques utilized for archery versus rifle hunts.